Singapore Sole Proprietorship Registration

 More frequently asked question on Central Provident Funds »

 A Singapore Sole Proprietorship, though a tax resident, is not considered as a company entity; therefore its profit is taxed at Singapore personal income rate.
 To learn more on the tax rates, please refer to Singapore personal tax rates.

 In the event where the owner is a company, the profit from the Sole Proprietorship will be taxed at the corporate tax rate.
 To learn more, please refer to Singapore corporate tax rates.

 Rikvin can help you register a Sole Proprietorship with ACRA within a few minutes.
 Once approved, ACRA sends out a confirmation of registration via email.
 The registration is valid for one year and subject to an annual renewal.
 Sole proprietors will be required to top up their Medisave accounts as a pre-condition to renewal.

 Cessation of Sole-Proprietorship Business

-A sole-proprietorship business will cease when the proprietor either dies or otherwise ceases to carry on business.
+A Singapore sole proprietorship business will cease when the proprietor either dies or otherwise ceases to carry on business.
 The Business Registration Act requires any person registered under it who has ceased to carry on business to notify the Registrar of this.
 Failing to do so is an offence and may result in the imposition of a fine.